 Don't just put your money into any ordinary checking account, because you might be able to make money with that money.

-A high-yield checking account -- also known as high-interest checking or rewards checking -- can allow you to earn halfway decent interest, and maybe a fat bonus, too.
+A high-yield checking account -- also known as high-interest checking or rewards checking -- can allow you to earn decent interest, and maybe a fat bonus, too.
 But you'll have to work for those perks.

 What 'high-yield' means